3 deaths in Missouri as tornado strikes state capital

 Missouri Public Safety tweeted that there was a possibility of more tornadoes and flash flooding.

-Austin Thomson, 25, was in the laundry room of his apartment complex to do his wash and noticed the wind started picking up.
+Austin Thomson, 25, was in the laundry room of his complex of two-story apartment buildings to do his wash and noticed the wind started picking up.
 He saw sheets of rain coming down and a flagpole bend and then slam to the ground.
 The windows broke and he dove behind the washers and dryers.

-The National Weather Service said it had received 22 reports of tornadoes by late Wednesday, although some of those could be duplicate reporting of the same twister.
+The weather service said it had received 22 reports of tornadoes by late Wednesday; some could be duplicate reporting of the same twister.

 One tornado skirted just a few miles north of Joplin, Missouri, on the eighth anniversary of a catastrophic tornado that killed 161 people in the city.
-The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport.
+The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport, where several injuries were reported.

-Storms and torrential rains have ravaged the Midwest, from Texas through Oklahoma, Kansas, Nebraska, Iowa, Missouri and Illinois.

-Two barges broke loose and floated swiftly down the swollen Arkansas River in eastern Oklahoma on Wednesday, spreading alarm downstream as they threatened to hit a dam.
+The severe weather was expected to continue Thursday as the storms head east.
+Forecasters at the Storm Prediction Center say parts of the Ohio Valley and the Mid-Atlantic could see tornadoes, large hail and strong winds.
+Forecasters say the area most at risk for bad weather Thursday includes Baltimore and Pittsburgh.

 Deaths from this week's storms include a 74-year-old woman found early Wednesday morning in Iowa.
 Officials there say she was killed by a possible tornado that damaged a farmstead in Adair County.
 Missouri authorities said heavy rain was a contributing factor in the deaths of two people in a traffic accident Tuesday near Springfield.

-A fourth weather-related death may have occurred in Oklahoma, where the Highway Patrol said a woman apparently drowned after driving around a barricade Tuesday near Perkins, about 45 miles (72 kilometers) northeast of Oklahoma City.
-The unidentified woman's body was sent to the state medical examiner's office to confirm the cause of death.
-Oklahoma Department of Emergency Management spokeswoman Keli Cain said she isn't yet listed as what would be the state's first storm-related death.
+A fourth weather-related death occurred in Oklahoma, where the Highway Patrol said a woman apparently drowned after driving around a barricade Tuesday near Perkins, about 45 miles (72 kilometers) northeast of Oklahoma City.
+The unidentified woman's body was sent to the state medical examiner's office, which confirmed Wednesday that the death was attributed to the flooding.

 Comments